matvign/batchrenamer/docs/documentation.md

 ## v0.5.0
 * change help display for metavars
-* cycle and conflict detection
+* better display for renames/conflicts
-* new scheme for conflicts
+* cascade on cycle conflicts
+* collapse adjacent dots, remove spaces and strip dots on right side of extension
 * implement sequence: add a sequence to a file
-* implement shave: remove slices from a file
-* implement whole: treat whole string as filename
 * add tests
 * bug fixes/code cleanup